johnwaz/javascript-practice/README.md

 A compilation including JavaScript coding challenges discovered along the journey of development

+- convert-time

+  > Convert hours into minutes or seconds with a template literal.

 - factorialize

   > Multiplying a number by each consecutive number from 1 to that number.